victor-gil-sepulveda/pyRMSD-Comparison/README.md

 * [Biopython](http://biopython.org/wiki/Main_Page): is a very mature Python package which offers numerous tools for  bioinformatics computations.
 * [PyVib2](http://pyvib2.sourceforge.net/): is a pure Python package used to analyze vibrational motion and spectra of molecules.

-This is the results table, showing speedup and an index of integration complexity\* for a RMSD matrix calculation task.
+This is the results table, showing speedup and an index of integration complexity\* for an RMSD matrix calculation task.

 <img src='table.png'></img>